 DIFFERENT TYPES OF RICE

-When it comes to rice, not all types are the same.
-Once you know about the different types of rice, you'll be better able to substitute for it in a recipe.
-The three main types are classified based off their length-to-width ratio when they're cooked: short-grain rice, medium-grain rice, and long-grain rice.
+When it comes to rice, not all kinds are created equal.
+The three main types are classified based on their length-to-width ratio when they're cooked: short-grain rice, medium-grain rice, and long-grain rice.

-Although you can use any of the following as a rice substitute when you're cooking, we highly suggest staying with the same type of rice that your recipe calls for, if possible.
-You can switch between the different types if you need to, but the texture and flavor of your recipe will be more highly affected when you jump to a different type.
+Although you can technically use any of them as a rice substitute when you're cooking, we highly suggest sticking to the same type of rice your recipe calls for whenever possible.

-Short- and medium-grain rices substitute best for each other and are most easily swapped out that way in a recipe.
+Short- and medium-grain kinds of rice substitute best for each other and are most easily swapped out that way in a recipe.

 Long-grain rice is long and thin, about four to five times as long as it is wide.
 When cooked, the grains stay distinctive.
-They're fluffy, but will separate after cooking.
-These are the most common rice types that you'll find in your local grocery store.
+They're fluffy but will separate after cooking.
+These are the most common rice types you'll find in your local grocery store:

-- Basmati (Predominant rice used in Indian and Pakistani cuisine.)
+- Basmati rice (the predominant rice used in Indian and Pakistani cuisine)

-- Jasmine (Main type used in Thai food.)
+- Jasmine rice (the main type used in Thai food)

-- Wild (Actually the seed of a native grass!)
+- Wild rice (actually the seed of a native grass!)

 At least a few of those sound familiar, right?! 😉